 Tak Province Thailand Travel Guide

 A Town on the thai-myanmar border does not have a formal route map system for songthaews.
-They mainly ply the main roads and could be hailed anywhere by simply waving your hand.
+They mainly ply the main roads and can be hailed anywhere by simply waving your hand.
 Drivers typically know common destinations.
-Significant connection points a place you can find songthaews include the A Town on the thai-myanmar border Bus Terminal, Mae Sot Airport, Rim Moei Market, and the town center area, especially around the A Town on the thai-myanmar border Walking Street.
+Significant connection points where you can find songthaews include the A Town on the thai-myanmar border Bus Terminal, Mae Sot Airport, Rim Moei Market, and the town center area, particularly around the A Town on the thai-myanmar border A Street for walking only.
 Fares are typically fixed for common routes within town (20-50 THB per person).
 You pay the driver directly upon alighting.
-Songthaews operate from early morning (around 6:00 AM) until late evening (around 8:00 PM or 9:00 PM).
+Songthaews operate from early morning (around 6:00 AM) until late evening (roughly 8:00 PM or 9:00 PM).

 Songthaews follow main roads and general directions.